 Q13: Can I order a protein or fibre supplement that would go through an enteral tube, or does this require an authorized prescriber?

 Most modular products are not considered drugs.
 Instead, they are classified as “Foods for Special Dietary Use” under the Food and Drug Act.
 Therefore, these items do not require a prescription and RDs can order them.
-As per the CDBC Joint Statement on Dietitians’ Authority to Recommend Vitamins and Minerals for Therapeutic Diets an RD can order Schedule 3 (selected from the pharmacy shelf) and Unscheduled Drugs (available outside a pharmacy setting) – “When recommended by a dietitian as part of a therapeutic diet, pharmacists may release Schedule 3 and Unscheduled Drugs and nurses may administer them.”
-This statement was developed collaboratively between the CDBC, the College of Pharmacists of BC (CPBC), and the colleges that now make up BC College of Nurses and Midwives (BCCNM).
+As per the Dietitians’ Authority to Order Nutritional Substances for Therapeutic Diets, dietitians can order Schedule 3 (selected from the pharmacy shelf) and Unscheduled Drugs (available outside a pharmacy setting).

 However, there are occasions where modular products may contain ingredients (e.g., high dose vitamins and minerals) that would cause them to be classified as drugs.
 In such cases, RDs may design an enteral diet with modular products and are currently required to request an authorized prescriber (Q1) to order the diet.
 The need for an order from an authorized prescriber will depend on how these modular products are classified within the Drug Schedules.

 If the products in question are Schedule 3 (selected from the pharmacy shelf) or Unscheduled Drugs (available outside a pharmacy setting), dietitians can order them if they are relevant to a client-specific nutrition care plan.
 More information on Drug Schedules Regulation is available on the College of Pharmacists of BC website.